 - Teaching Arrangements

-- The paper is distance-taught using audioconferences.
-Audioconferences run from 6.10 pm to 8.00 pm on alternate Tuesdays.
-The audioconferences run as tutorials rather than lectures, and there is an expectation that students will have read material provided prior to the session and participate in the discussion.
+Zoom sessions run from 6:00 pm to 8:00 pm on alternate Tuesdays.
+The zoom sessions run as tutorials rather than lectures, and there is an expectation that students will have read material provided prior to the session and participate in the discussion.

 - Graduate Attributes Emphasised

 - Lifelong learning, Communication, Critical thinking, Information literacy, Research,

 Students who successfully complete the paper will be able to:

 - Assess dietary practices of individuals using the appropriate dietary assessment methodology.